aldryn/aldryn-segmentation/README.md

 - [x] Segment by Country
 - [ ] Segment by Auth
 - [x] Overridable
-- [ ] Move Country to an example implementation branch

 ### Segment Pool:
 - [x] Registration